Weight Training for Weight Loss

 Tabata #4:

-Right leg side lunge hop when coming back to center
+Right leg side lunge hop when coming

 Left leg side lunge